Correlating galaxy shapes and initial conditions: an observational study: Theory

 \subsection{Quantifying correlations}

 In this section we give an overview of how we quantify correlations between measurements of galaxy spins as represented by $\vec L_{R,T}$ and the initial conditions.
 In all cases, the initial conditions are represented by either a vector $V_i$ or a rank-two tensor $M_{ij}$ constructed from the second derivatives of the initial density $\rho_\mathrm{ini}$, gravitational potential $\phi_\mathrm{ini}$, or both.
+See the next section for the list of $V_i$ and $M_{ij}$ used in this work

 Considering first the rank-two variables of the form $M_{ij}$, we can form three scalar combinations \ba L_R M L_R &\equiv& \sum_{ij} L_{Ri} M_{ij} L_{Rj}\\ L_T M L_T &\equiv& \sum_{ij} L_{Ti} M_{ij} L_{Tj}\\ L_T M L_R &\equiv& \sum_{ij} L_{Ti} M_{ij} L_{Rj} , \ea where for future convenience we suppressed the index structure on the left hand side.
 Given the four-fold degeneracy in determining $\vec L_{T}$ and $\vec L_{R}$, the last combination can not be evaluated using the shape data alone.
 On the other hand, $L_RML_R$ and $L_T M L_T$ are invariant with respect to this degeneracy and can be used to study the correlations between galaxy spins and initial conditions.